Disneynature releases new film: Chimpanzee

-Disneynature has released their latest documentary film, Chimpanzee, which follows Oscar, a young chimp, as he is taken on a truly remarkable journey through the jungles of Africa in a completely true story.
+Disneynature has released their latest documentary film, Chimpanzee, which follows Oscar, a young chimp, as he is taken on a truly remarkable journey through the jungles of Africa.

-Chimpanzee tells the story of Oscar, a three-year old chimpanzee from the forests in Uganda and the Ivory Coast, which is where the film was shot over a three-year period.
-Oscar is part of a large family of chimps that live in a curious and sometimes dramatic environment and his early life is much as you would expect.
-However, a second chimp family enter their territory and start vying for control, leading to a skirmish that leaves Oscar orphaned.
+Chimpanzee tells the true story of Oscar, a three-year old chimpanzee from the forests in Uganda and the Ivory Coast, which is where the film was shot over a three-year period.
+Oscar is part of a large family of chimps that live in a curious and sometimes dramatic environment.
+His early life is much as you would expect until a second chimp family enters their territory and starts vying for control.
+This leads to a skirmish that leaves Oscar orphaned.
 The film follows Oscar’s incredible story as an unlikely ally takes him in.

 The film is a joint production between Disney and the Jane Goodall Institute, who have worked together in an effort to support chimpanzees.
 In the tradition of Disneynature movies, Disney made a donation for every person that went to see the film in opening week after the film was launched on Earth Day 2012.